Netflix, Inc. (NASDAQ:NFLX) Shares Sold by Next Century Growth Investors LLC

 Next Century Growth Investors LLC lessened its holdings in shares of Netflix, Inc. (NASDAQ:NFLX) by 3.7% during the 2nd quarter, Holdings Channel.com reports.
 The fund owned 1,650 shares of the Internet television network’s stock after selling 64 shares during the period.
 Next Century Growth Investors LLC’s holdings in Netflix were worth $871,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Freedman Financial Associates Inc. acquired a new position in Netflix during the second quarter worth approximately $26,000.
-Stonebridge Capital Advisors LLC acquired a new position in Netflix during the first quarter worth approximately $33,000.
-Evermay Wealth Management LLC acquired a new position in Netflix during the second quarter worth approximately $35,000.
-MV Capital Management Inc. increased its position in Netflix by 423.1% during the second quarter.
-MV Capital Management Inc. now owns 68 shares of the Internet television network’s stock worth $36,000 after buying an additional 55 shares during the period.
-Finally, Twin Lakes Capital Management LLC acquired a new position in Netflix during the first quarter worth approximately $39,000.
-79.51% of the stock is currently owned by institutional investors.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+Asahi Life Asset Management CO.
+LTD. raised its position in shares of Netflix by 316.7% during the 2nd quarter.
+Asahi Life Asset Management CO.
+LTD. now owns 8,084 shares of the Internet television network’s stock worth $4,270,000 after acquiring an additional 6,144 shares in the last quarter.
+Trust Asset Management LLC raised its position in shares of Netflix by 12.8% during the 2nd quarter.
+Trust Asset Management LLC now owns 3,997 shares of the Internet television network’s stock worth $2,111,000 after acquiring an additional 453 shares in the last quarter.
+Peregrine Asset Advisers Inc. raised its position in shares of Netflix by 281.7% during the 1st quarter.
+Peregrine Asset Advisers Inc. now owns 3,909 shares of the Internet television network’s stock worth $2,039,000 after acquiring an additional 2,885 shares in the last quarter.
+Schroder Investment Management Group raised its position in shares of Netflix by 17.8% during the 1st quarter.
+Schroder Investment Management Group now owns 282,160 shares of the Internet television network’s stock worth $147,191,000 after acquiring an additional 42,659 shares in the last quarter.
+Finally, Caisse DE Depot ET Placement DU Quebec increased its position in Netflix by 1,027.0% during the first quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 41,227 shares of the Internet television network’s stock worth $21,506,000 after buying an additional 37,569 shares during the period.
+79.51% of the stock is currently owned by institutional investors and hedge funds.

-A number of research firms have recently issued reports on NFLX.
-The Goldman Sachs Group set a $590.00 target price on Netflix in a report on Wednesday.
-Citigroup boosted their target price on Netflix from $570.00 to $595.00 and gave the company a “neutral” rating in a report on Thursday, September 2nd.
-Truist Securities boosted their target price on Netflix from $600.00 to $690.00 and gave the company a “buy” rating in a report on Tuesday.
-JP Morgan Cazenove boosted their target price on Netflix from $625.00 to $705.00 and gave the company an “overweight” rating in a report on Wednesday, September 8th.
-Finally, Robert W. Baird boosted their target price on Netflix from $650.00 to $680.00 and gave the company an “outperform” rating in a report on Tuesday.
+Several research firms have commented on NFLX.
+Oppenheimer reaffirmed a “buy” rating and set a $620.00 price target on shares of Netflix in a research report on Wednesday, July 21st.
+Stifel Nicolaus lifted their price target on Netflix from $580.00 to $650.00 and gave the stock a “buy” rating in a research report on Wednesday, September 22nd.
+Truist Securities lifted their price target on Netflix from $600.00 to $690.00 and gave the stock a “buy” rating in a research report on Tuesday.
+Edward Jones began coverage on Netflix in a research report on Friday, June 25th.
+They set a “hold” rating on the stock.
+Finally, UBS Group lifted their price target on Netflix from $600.00 to $620.00 and gave the stock a “buy” rating in a research report on Thursday, July 15th.
 Three research analysts have rated the stock with a sell rating, eight have assigned a hold rating and thirty have assigned a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $637.32.

-Netflix (NASDAQ:NFLX) last released its quarterly earnings results on Monday, July 19th.
-The Internet television network reported $2.97 earnings per share for the quarter, missing the Zacks’ consensus estimate of $3.16 by ($0.19).
-The company had revenue of $7.34 billion during the quarter, compared to analyst estimates of $7.32 billion.
-Netflix had a return on equity of 36.49% and a net margin of 15.92%.
-The business’s revenue was up 19.4% compared to the same quarter last year.
-During the same period last year, the firm earned $1.59 earnings per share.
+Netflix (NASDAQ:NFLX) last released its earnings results on Monday, July 19th.
+The Internet television network reported $2.97 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $3.16 by ($0.19).
+The business had revenue of $7.34 billion during the quarter, compared to analyst estimates of $7.32 billion.
+Netflix had a net margin of 15.92% and a return on equity of 36.49%.
+The business’s revenue for the quarter was up 19.4% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $1.59 earnings per share.
 On average, sell-side analysts predict that Netflix, Inc. will post 10.38 EPS for the current year.

 Netflix Profile